Hopparknä – symptom, orsaker och hur du rehabiliterar det - Rehcore AB

 Jumping knee

-Jumper's knee, also known as patellar tendonitis, is an overuse injury that occurs in the tendon attachment below the kneecap.
-It often affects athletes in sports such as volleyball, basketball and long jumping, where the body is subjected to repeated jumping and landing.
-Contrary to what the name suggests, it is not always just jumpers who are affected - runners, football players and exercisers can also develop the injury when overloaded.
-To understand how to manage and prevent jumper's knee, it is important to review the symptoms, cause, treatment strategy and prevention strategies.
+Jumper's knee, also known as patellar tendonitis, is an overuse injury that occurs at the tendon attachment below the kneecap.
+It often affects athletes in sports such as volleyball, basketball, and long jump, where the body is subjected to repeated jumps and landings.
+Contrary to its name, it's not always just jumpers who are affected – runners, soccer players, and recreational athletes can also develop the injury from excessive load.
+To understand how to manage and prevent jumper's knee, it's important to review symptoms, causes, treatment strategies, and preventive measures.

 Symptoms of jumper's knee

-- Local pain under the kneecap, at the attachment of the patellar tendon
+• Localized pain below the kneecap, at the patellar tendon insertion

-- Tenderness when you press on the tendon attachment
+• Tenderness when pressing on the tendon attachment

-- Pain during exertion such as jumping, standing up or climbing stairs
+• Pain during load-bearing activities such as jumping, standing up, or climbing stairs

-These symptoms clearly describe the classic signs of the disease.
-In mild cases, it is felt after exercise or when getting up from a sitting position, while in more pronounced stages, the pain can occur even during activity or at rest.
+These symptoms clearly describe the classic signs of the condition.
+In mild cases, it is felt after training or when rising from a seated position, while in more pronounced stages, the pain can occur even during activity or at rest.

 What causes jumper's knee?

-When you jump, the thigh muscle and its tendon attach to the lower edge of the kneecap are stressed.
-Repetitive or explosive movements can lead to the tendon becoming overloaded and damaged.
-Small micro tears occur, leading to increased vascular activity and fluid accumulation, which means that even everyday movements such as getting up from a sitting position can trigger pain.
-Athletes in jumping and landing-loaded activities such as volleyball, basketball and track and field, as well as runners on hard surfaces, are particularly vulnerable.
+When you jump, the thigh muscle is loaded, and its tendon attaches to the lower edge of the kneecap.
+Repetitive or explosive movements can lead to the tendon becoming overloaded and injured.
+Small micro-tears occur, leading to increased vascular activity and fluid accumulation, which means that even everyday movements such as getting up from a seated position can trigger pain.
+Athletes in jumping and landing-intensive activities such as volleyball, basketball, and athletics, as well as runners on hard surfaces, are particularly vulnerable.
 Strong and frequent activation of the quadriceps without sufficient recovery is the typical trigger for secondary inflammation at the attachment below the kneecap.

-Diagnosis is usually based on the clear symptoms and examination findings such as tenderness on palpation under the kneecap and specific stress tests, such as heavy squatting on an inclined surface.
+Diagnosis is usually based on clear symptoms and examination findings such as tenderness upon palpation below the kneecap and specific loading tests, for example, heavy squats on an inclined surface.
 If necessary, the diagnosis is supplemented with ultrasound or MRI, which can reveal swelling or vascular activity in the tendon.

 Treatment and rehabilitation

-The first step is to reduce the strain on the tendon – stop jumping and explosive movements while maintaining the level of activities such as cycling or light weight training.
-It is important to follow a gradual progression, according to the Parmesan principle, where the strain is increased below the pain threshold.
+The first measure is to reduce the load on the tendon – stop jumping and explosive movements while maintaining the level of activities such as cycling or light strength training.
+It is important to follow a gradual progression, according to the parmesan principle, where the load is increased within the pain-free limit.

 Training and exercises

-While isometric training can be effective in relieving pain in the short term, eccentric training has been shown to provide the best long-term results.
-Study protocols show that eccentric toe raises on an inclined surface and slow-lowering squat exercises strengthen the tendon and restore tissue.
+While isometric training can be effective for short-term pain relief, eccentric training has been shown to yield the best long-term results.
+Study protocols show that eccentric calf raises on an inclined surface and slow lowering squat exercises strengthen the tendon and restore tissue.

 Complements and relief

-Knee braces or patellar straps can relieve pain from your jumper's knee by relieving the tendon attachment.
+Knee braces or patellar straps can alleviate the pain of jumper's knee by relieving the tendon attachment.
 Short-term use of NSAIDs can also be used, but should be avoided for long-term use.
-Low-dose laser, EPTE, and shockwave therapy are evidence-based adjuncts that stimulate healing.
+Low-dose laser, EPTE, and shockwave therapy are evidence-based complements that stimulate healing.

 Injections and surgery

-Cortisone injections often provide short-term effects but are associated with a risk of tendon deterioration.
+Cortisone injections often provide short-term relief but are associated with the risk of tendon deterioration.
 PRP (platelet-rich plasma) may be useful in chronic and therapy-resistant cases, especially leukocyte-rich PRP according to studies.
-In chronic conditions (>6–12 months) that do not respond to conservative treatment with lindatone, surgical opening and removal of degenerated tissue may be discussed.
+In chronic complaints (>6–12 months) that do not respond to conservative treatment, surgical opening and removal of degenerated tissue can be discussed.

 Preventive strategies

-To avoid recurrence of jumper's knee, you should train your quadriceps, hip and gluteal muscles regularly, both eccentrically and concentrically.
-Stretching your quadriceps, hamstrings and hip flexors is important to maintain flexibility.
-Studies show that neuromuscular and proprioceptive training combined with eccentric training improves long-term results.
+To avoid recurrence of jumper's knee, one should regularly train the quadriceps, hip, and gluteal muscles, both eccentrically and concentrically.
+Stretching the quadriceps, hamstrings, and hip flexors is important to maintain flexibility.
+Studies show that neuromuscular and proprioceptive training in combination with eccentric training improves long-term results.

 Recommended products